 - Instructional sessions range from one hour and fifteen minutes to an hour and a half each.

 - What will you need?
 Rent or bring a 5-string banjo, picks, capo, a wire music stand, recording device if you'd like and writing material.
-Thanks to D'Addario, we will be handing out complimentary banjo strings.

 (We highly recommend electronic tuners.)